Gloved hands assembling a black double-wall wood stove pipe above a cast iron stove

 Step 4: Installing Horizontal Pipe Sections (If Applicable)

-Horizontal runs should be kept to a minimum, ideally no more than 25% of the total vertical height of the chimney system.
+Horizontal runs should be kept as short as possible — no more than two 90-degree elbows, with no more than 3 feet of unsupported horizontal pipe between supports.
 Every horizontal section must slope upwards towards the chimney at a rate of at least 1/4 inch per foot.
 This slope is crucial for allowing smoke and gases to rise naturally.

 Horizontal sections also need proper support.
 Use wall brackets or other approved support systems to hold the pipe securely and prevent sagging.
 Again, ensure clearances are maintained from any combustible materials.
 Each joint on a horizontal run should also be secured with screws.